hristo-vrigazov/bromium/README.md

 * Apache JMeter

 Bromium uses actual interaction with the browser and records every HTTP request as well as action timestamps (perceived speed), making it possible to measure more complicated scenarios that the ones possible with JMeter.
+JMeter is better for example for performance testing of REST APIs, while Bromium is more suitable for integration tests and UI performance tests.

 * Selenium IDE and other recording test tools